Launching in Lyon

 • No French tax history

 Your avis d'imposition is a standard dossier item.
-As a first-time filer you simply don't have one, regardless of your income.
+As a first-time filer or newly arrived in the country, you just don't have one.

 • The landlord's insurer decides

 Many landlords are bound by unpaid-rent insurance (GLI).
-Its rules (CDI, tenure, tax history) quietly lock even a willing owner out.
+Its rules (CDI, guarantor, tax history) quietly lock even a willing landlord out.

 The Cajou promise